pedro-hdev/pedro-hdev/README.md

 ## Hello!
 I'm Pedro 👋

 I'm a web developer passionate about technology and process optimization.
 I'm **23 years old** and live in **Brasília**.
-Currently, I develop websites for **Trinity.ads** and also work on independent projects, including WordPress sites and web applications.
+Currently, I develop websites for **Trinity Ads** and also work on independent projects, including WordPress sites and web applications.

 ### 🚀 About Me
 - 🎓 Graduate in **Systems Analysis and Development** from **Unicesumar**